 When it comes to taking care of your health, your eyes and vision should be top priority.
 From driving and working to traveling and seeing the world, our vision means everything.
 If we’re having problems with our eyes, it can be very difficult to enjoy the things we love most.
 In order to see clearly, some people might need eyeglasses.
 However, many people have questions when it comes to wearing glasses.
-If you need eye care services in the Manchester, CT area, then be sure to contact Prudhomme Vision today.
+If you need eye care services in the South Windsor, CT area, then be sure to contact Prudhomme Vision today.
 Keep reading to find the answers to some frequently asked questions about eyeglasses.

 How Do I Find Eyeglasses That Look Good?